Applies to G Suite, G Suite Essentials, and other paid subscriptions in your Google Admin console.

 - You pay by check or wire transfer (no credit card required)—With an invoiced billing account, you can send Google your payment either by check or by initiating a wire transfer from your bank.
 No credit card is required.

-For details, see Send and verify payments for an invoiced account.
+For details, see Make and verify payments for an invoiced account.

 - You receive invoices in email or regular mail—Typically, we send your monthly invoice to an email address you give us when you set up your account.
 If you want, we can also mail you paper copies of your invoices.

-At any time, you can sign in to your Google Admin console to access past invoices, view your account's transaction history, and check status of a recent payment.
-The transaction history and invoice details you see in your invoiced billing account are a little different than for an account where we charge you automatically.
+- You review payments in your Transaction history—At any time, you can sign in to your Google Admin console to access past invoices, view your account's transaction history, and check the status of a recent payment.
+The transaction history and invoice details that you see in your invoiced billing account are a little different than accounts where we charge you automatically.

 Paying using an invoiced account is an alternative to these more common payment options.